MikolajBalcerek/ChessLine/README.md

 . . . . . . . .
 P P P P P P P P
 R N B Q K B N R
-21:40 You: It's time for you to make a move or issue a command!
+23:46 You: It's time for you to make a move or issue a command!
 Your command: FORFEIT
+23:46 You: Sent!
+23:46 You: You have forfeited the game
+23:46 Server: You have been put in the matchmaking lobby again but won't be able to play the same opponent.
+23:46 You: Do you want join the waiting queue and force matchmaking immediately (allow for repeat opponents)?
+Yes
 ```

 ### Running Chessline